dini-ag-kim/avram/specification.md

 Substrings can be empty, for instance when the value is shorter than some character position.
 An empty substring can be valid, depending on the data element definition.

-Positions can recursively contain other positions via their data element definitions.

 ### Validation with codelists

 [validation with codelists]: #validation-with-codelists